 Mary ensures all objectives of the day-to-day care is met.
 Further she is directly involved with the staff and the kids every day.
 If need for a doctor visit Mary will be there.
 Mary ensures food shopping and clothes, and that 2care2share meets the standards we have set.

-Paulina, speaking English, certified in ‘Early Childhood Development Education’, is there to support the children with homework, provide care and support the development of the children.
-Further Paulina ensures evening bath and a nice ambience at bed time and being there during the night.
+Paulina, left in August 2019 as she returned to studies.
+Florence has replaced Paulina.
+Florence is there to support the children with homework, provide care and support the development of the children.
+Further Florence ensures evening bath and a nice ambience at bed time and being there during the night.

 Herieth ensures good food, clean clothes and clean home.
 Further Harriet assist in the morning preparing the children to go to school.